open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/getting-started/day-1/index.md

 There's two options on how to set up a data connector:
 1. **Run the connector in Collate SaaS**: In this scenario, you'll get an IP when you add the service.
 You need to give access to this IP in your data sources.

-2. **Run the connector in your infrastructure or laptop**: In this case, Collate won't be accessing the data, but rather you'd control where and how the process is executed and Collate will only receive the output of the metadata extraction.
-  This is an interesting option for sources lying behind private networks or when external SaaS services are not allowed to connect to your data sources.
+{% tilesContainer %}
+{% tile
+  title="Run the connector in Collate SaaS" description="Guide to start ingesting metadata seamlessly from your data sources." link="/getting-started/day-1/collate-saas" icon="discovery"
+/%}
+{% /tilesContainer %}

+2. **Run the connector in your infrastructure or laptop**: The hybrid model offers organizations the flexibility to run metadata ingestion components within their own infrastructure.
+This approach ensures that Collate's managed service doesn't require direct access to the underlying data.
+Instead, only the metadata is collected locally and securely transmitted to our SaaS platform, maintaining data privacy and security while still enabling robust metadata management.
 You can read more about how to extract metadata in these cases [here](/getting-started/day-1/hybrid-saas).

-You can easily set up a database service in minutes to run the metadata extraction directly from Collate SaaS:
-- Navigate to **Settings > Services > Databases**.
-- Click on **Add New Service**.
-- Select the database type you want.
-Enter the information, like name and description, to identify the database.
-- Enter the Connection Details.
-You can view the documentation available in the side panel.
-- Test the connection to verify the connection status.

 ## Step 2: Ingest Metadata